MMV-Lab/mmv_h4tracks/README.md

 #### Automatic instance segmentation

-To start automatic segmentation, a model must first be selected (default is ??).
+To start automatic segmentation, a model must first be selected.
 Automatic segmentation can then be started via "Run Segmentation".
-The "Preview" option offers the possibility of automatically segmenting the first 5 frames first in order to obtain an estimate of the expected results, as the computation - depending on the data and hardware - can be time-consuming.
+The "Preview" option offers the possibility of segmenting the first 5 frames first in order to obtain an estimate of the expected results, as the computation - depending on the data and hardware - can be time-consuming.

 ##### Custom models